GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-07-11-how-to-create-an-optimizely-addon-part-2.md

 ## Telling the CMS Editor Interface About Our AddOn

-In order to make the Editor Interface accept our AddOn, it will require us to declare our assembly in a module.config file.
-If you have no files to package under the protected modules folder, then this should not be required.
-However there appears to be validation on application startup that requires this.
+To enable the Editor Interface to recognize our AddOn, it is necessary to declare our assembly in a `module.config` file.
+Although this step might not be required if there are no files to package under the protected modules folder, it appears that validation during application startup mandates this configuration.

-If you are simply adding a gadget for a specific Optimizely CMS build, then you can add your assembly declaration into the module.config file in the root of your website application.
-In the context of an AddOn, this should instead be placed in a protected modules folder on a path such as:
+For those simply adding a gadget to a specific Optimizely CMS build, the assembly declaration can be included in the `module.config` file located at the root of your website application.
+However, in the context of an AddOn, this declaration should be placed within a protected modules folder, using a path such as:

 `[MyCmsWebsite]/modules/_protected/[MyAddOn]/module.config`

-This has some interesting requirements for generating a NuGet package which I will cover in [Part Four](/article/creating-an-optimizely-addon-part-4) as this has some complexity that needs it's own focus.
+This setup introduces specific considerations when generating a NuGet package, which I will address in [Part Four](/article/creating-an-optimizely-addon-part-4) due to the complexity involved.

-The following is an example `module.config`.
-Note that I have specified an Authorization Policy as an attribute of the module node, this should match the policy required by your full AddOn.
-Also note that the full name of the assembly containing your gadget should be added to the assemblies node.
+Below is an example of a `module.config` file.
+Note the inclusion of an Authorization Policy as an attribute of the module node; this should correspond to the policy required by your AddOn.
+Additionally, ensure that the full name of the assembly containing your gadget is listed within the assemblies node.

 ```
 <?xml version="1.0" encoding="utf-8" ?>